 Maternal, Child and Youth Health (MCYH) provides program support, training and practical assistance to remote area health centres and communities for core programs such as pregnancy care Growth Assessment and Action, and Healthy School Aged Kids.
 In addition, the Strong Women, Strong Babies Strong Culture Program is supported in 15 communities and funding has been allocated to support community-based child health workers to boost local child health capacity.

 The MCYH program is working collaboratively with the non-government Aboriginal Medical Service.
-For further information please contact the Program Director on (08) 8922 8015.

 Growth Assessment and Action (GAA) Program